 As these transitions take place, a constant is the importance of finding the best long-distance moving company.
 What shifts are Americans’ priorities over time.
 Each generation navigates changes in job opportunities, housing costs, and their social lives as its members age.

-In this study, the This Old House Reviews Team explores migration trends across different generations.
+In this study, the This Old House Team explores migration trends across different generations.
 Our analysis draws on data from the U.S. Census Bureau’s American Community Survey to provide insights into these evolving patterns.

 Read on to find out where generations—from Gen Z to baby boomers—are moving and how their choices are impacting your state.